Siddhesh-Agarwal/Python-Projects/README.md

 ___________________________________________________________

 ## Introduction
-This [Repository](https://github.com/Siddhesh-Agarwal/Python-Projects) is meant to contain many small projects that can be made in python.
+This [Repository](https://github.com/Siddhesh-Agarwal/Python-Projects) is meant to contain a large variety of projects that can be made in python 3.
 ___________________________________________________________

 ## Table of Contents